-Residents from thousands of cities across the United States took part in the 2019 Wyland National Mayor’s Challenge for Water Conservation, April 1-30, by pledging to save over a billion gallons of water over the next year.
-The annual month-long campaign to promote drought resiliency and water quality ended on April 30 with mayors from 35 states vying to see whose city could be the nation’s most “water wise.”
+Residents across the United States took part in the 2020 Wyland National Mayor’s Challenge for Water Conservation, Aug.
+1-31, by pledging to save over 1 billion gallons of water over the next year.
+The annual month-long campaign to promote water quality and water resource resiliency ended on Aug.
+31 with mayors from 37 states vying to see whose city could be the nation’s most “water wise.”

-The cities with the highest percentage of residents making pledges during the campaign included Gallup, New Mexico, Westminster, Calif., Baton Rouge, La., Tucson, Ariz., and Dallas, Texas.
-Overall, residents around the nation, from Anchorage to the Florida Keys, made 618,444 pledges to change behaviors ranging from fixing home leaks to reducing harmful runoff into local rivers and streams.
+The cities with the highest percentage of residents making pledges during the campaign included Laguna Beach, Calif., Lakeland, FL, North Port, FL, Sacramento, Calif., and Dallas, Texas.
+Overall, residents around the nation made 272,373 pledges to change behaviors ranging from fixing home leaks to reducing harmful runoff into local rivers and streams.

-The challenge, presented by the Wyland Foundation and Toyota, with support from the U.S EPA, National League of Cities, The Toro Company, Earth Friendly Products – maker of ECOS, and Conserva Irrigation, encourages residents across America to make small changes in their lives to better manage our water resources and improve the health of our ocean, lakes, rivers, streams, and wetlands.
+The challenge, presented by the Wyland Foundation and Toyota, with support from the U.S EPA, National League of Cities, The Toro Company, Earth Friendly Products – maker of ECOS, Petal Soaps, and Conserva Irrigation, addresses the growing importance of educating consumers about the many ways they use water.
+The challenge was moved to August for Water Quality Month from its traditional April time period due to COVID.

 About the Program